Vectoryzed/Web-Design/2 - INTRODUCTION TO CSS3/1 - Simple Styled Website/README.md

-# Simple styled website: mini-project overview
+# Simple Styled Website: mini-project overview

 The objectives of this mini-project have been: